sandyavila/Virtual-Reality-/README.md

 The proposed research design highlights the implications of learning within a virtual environment,  addresses current literature utilizing VR technology in the classroom, and provides an adaptive learning model to assist in…….

-(Contributions.
-An enumeration of the contributions of the senior design project) Our goals are to allow students to feel more comfortable with math, especially foundational skills that can be of great importance in their futures and potential career choices.
+Our goals are to allow students to feel more comfortable with math, especially foundational skills that can be of great importance in their futures and potential career choices.

 ##### Contributions